DHTMLX/gantt-docs/data/desktop/fullscreen_mode.md

 <script src="../codebase/ext/dhtmlxgantt_fullscreen.js"></script>
 ~~~

-The component itself doesn’t have a UI control that toggles this mode, you need to add it somewhere to your page or copy the one from example:
+The component itself doesn't have a UI control that toggles this mode, you need to add it somewhere to your page or copy the one from example:

 ~~~js
 <input id="fullscreen_button" type="button" value="Toggle Fullscreen"/>